Angela, can I see Rome in two days?

 From Ciampino airport, you can reach Rome’s Termini station by coach with SIT, Terravision, and Schiaffini.
 You can book your shuttle bus to and from Ciampino airport online.

 Atral bus company connects Ciampino airport to Anagnina metro stop (line A), while Atac transport company connects Ciampino airport to metro station Laurentina (line B) with bus 720 and metro stations Cinecittà and Subaugusta (line A) with bus 520.
-Atac’s option is the cheapest because bus + metro are included in a standard single ticket of €1,50.
+Atac’s option is the cheapest because bus + metro is included in a standard single ticket of €1,50.

 Since 2019, Trenitalia launched a connection between Ciampino and Termini station by bus + train.
-You you will find the bus in front of the exit of the airport and it will take you to Ciampino train station and from there you can take the train to Termini.
+You will find the bus in front of the exit of the airport and it will take you to Ciampino train station and from there you can take the train to Termini.
 This is one of the cheapest options because it costs only €2,70.

 Best time for a 2-day Rome city break